Automated 2-component potting

 The resin component is made up of polyols.
 Together with fillers and diverse additives they make up the A-component of a potting recipe.
 Varying molecular weights (chain lengths) in the resin polyols determine how hard or soft the potting is going to be.

-The hardener component (B-component) of a PU cast resin product consists of 4,4-methylene diphenyl diisocyanate (MDI) with varying NCO content:
+The hardener component (B-component) of a PUR cast resin product consists of 4,4-methylene diphenyl diisocyanate (MDI) with varying NCO content.

-The hardening of the PU resin components at a potting rests on a chemical reaction between both components, A and B, the alcohol group of the resin with the isocyanate group of the hardener.
+The hardening of the PUR resin components to become a potting is based on a chemical reaction between both components, A and B, the alcohol group of the resin with the isocyanate group of the hardener.

-A cast resin is an artificial resin in liquid form that is shaped into a final product.
+Cast resin is an artificial resin in liquid form that is shaped into a final product.
 The cast resins harden through a chemical cross-linking reaction at room temperature and become an irreversible element of the finished artefact.
-In contrast, thermoplastic potting masses melt under heat application and stiffen after cooling
+In contrast, thermoplastic potting compounds melt under heat application and stiffen after cooling

 Bild Verguss